-Actuarial assumptions - The total OPEB liability reported at June 30, 2019, was determined using the following actuarial assumptions, applied to all periods included in the measurement::
+Actuarial assumptions - The total OPEB liability reported at June 30, 2020, was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Investment rate of return 7.50%, net of OPEB plan investment expense, including inflation.
+Investment rate of return 7.50%, net of OPEB plan investment expense, including

+inflation.

-Projected salary increases 3.50 - 7.45%, including wage inflation
+Projected salary increases 3.50 - 7.2%, including wage inflation

 Inflation rate 3.00%

 Real Wage Growth 0.50%

 Wage Inflation 3.50%

-Municipal Bond Index Rate 3.50%
+Municipal Bond Index Rate 2.20%

 Discount Rate 7.50%

-Single Equivalent Interest Rate 7.50%, net of OPEB plan investment expense, including inflation.
+Single Equivalent Interest Rate 7.50%, net of OPEB plan investment expense, including

+inflation.

 Mortality rates were based on the RP-2000 Combined Mortality Table projected to 2025 with projection scale BB, and set forward two years for males and one year for females is used for the period after service retirement and for dependent beneficiaries.
 The RP-2000 Disabled Mortality Table set forward two years for males and seven years for females is used for the period after disability retirement.
-The demographic actuarial assumptions for retirement, disability incidence, withdrawal, rates of plan participation, and rates of plan election used in the June 30, 2018 valuation were based on the results of the most recent actuarial experience studies for the System, which covered the five-year period ending June 30, 2015.
+The demographic actuarial assumptions for retirement, disability incidence, withdrawal, rates of plan participation, and rates of plan election used in the June 30, 2019 valuation were based on the results of the most recent actuarial experience studies for the System, which covered the five-year period ending June 30, 2015.
+The Municipal Bond Index Rate used for this purpose is the June average of the Bond Buyer General Obligation 20-year Municipal Bond Index published weekly by the Board of Governors of the Federal Reserve System.